 Step 4.
 Make many other fussy settings and click Start on the top.

 Although HandBrake can convert Blu-ray or DVD to MP4 using H.264 (x264), MPEG-4 (FFmpeg) or MPEG-2 (FFmpeg), it does not support copy-protected/encrypted DVDs, for the lack of decrypting ability.
 Plus, it has no specific profiles for the majority of devices, making it difficult and inconvenient to complete the DVD conversion directly, especially for lay persons.
 Even so, HandBrake has being complained for many errors.
-To get rid of such perplexes, people tend to use the best HandBrake alternative – WinX DVD Ripper Platinum.
+To get rid of this, people tend to use the best HandBrake alternative – WinX DVD Ripper Platinum.

 Option 2: Rip DVD by HandBrake Alternative using H.264/MPEG-4 video codec